LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 To run parallel Logtalk processes with the ``clean`` flag turned off, each process must use its own :term:`scratch directory`.
-This is accomplished by defining the ``scratch_directory`` library alias to a per process location.
+This is accomplished by defining the ``scratch_directory`` library alias to a per process location **before** loading the compiler/runtime.
 For example, assuming we're using GNU Prolog as the backend, a possible definition could be:

 ::